samou-uk/stock-analysis-tool/README.md

   - Bollinger Bands
   - Relative Strength Index (RSI)
   - Moving Average Convergence Divergence (MACD) + Signal Line
-- Perform sentiment analysis on news headlines related to the stock using `TextBlob`.
+- Perform sentiment analysis on news headlines related to the stock using `TextBlob`, appends to a file acting like a cache.
 - Includes linear and polynomial regression-based price projections with customizable degree selection using `Sklearn`
 - Display stock data, technical indicators, sentiment analysis results, and price predictions through a user-friendly GUI using `tkinter`.
+- Live stock data updates are available only when the respective market is open (limited to major markets for now).
 - Evaluate the buying, holding, or selling recommendation based on the analysis and predictions.

 ## Dependencies